ottofeller/github-actions/README.md

 ```

 ## Supported syntax
 - `config-path` is the path to a config file (YAML).
 Defaults to the config stored with the action.
 The latter sets only basic page info and no data for server querying.
+If you choose to use a custom config refer to the [spectaql readme](https://github.com/anvilco/spectaql#yaml-options) for a description of the file structure and examples.
 - `introspection-url` is the URL for an Introspection Query.
 Defaults to `http://localhost:3000/`.
 - `headers` is an arbitrary set of headers for the Introspection Query as a JSON string.
 Empty by default.
 - `target-dir` is the output folder name.
 Defaults to `public`.